 The agitated detective barks, “I need that DNA now.
-There’s a killer on the loose, and I have to know if we’ve got him in custody.
+I have to know if we’ve got the killer in custody.
 I don’t give a damn how busy you are . . . ” We’ve all been there, on the edge of the couch, watching a cop show on TV and hoping that the magic of DNA testing will give a clear answer to the question “DidHeDoIt?”
 And indeed, DNA fingerprinting, more accurately ‘DNA profiling’, has transformed crimefighting.
 If it can be brought to bear, the guilty can confidently be incarcerated, the innocent exonerated, the potential inheritor of the rich father’s will identified, and we can get to resolution after just 42 minutes of drama in CSI.
 Where did that technology come from, and how does it work?

 This post will describe the origins of DNA profiling, how it resulted from the curiosity of a young English scientist, and the confluence of some unexpected discoveries in molecular biology with a driven effort to determine, and to chemically synthesize, DNA sequences.
 The rapid and unanticipated outcome was that a new technique appeared for the exquisite identification of individual humans by unique patterns in their DNA.
 The following post goes into the further refinement of DNA profiling by another invention that made it enormously more sensitive.
 But this, in turn, has led to some issues that raise cautionary flags.